UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Taiga_Sprints.md

     <img src="Images/S7.png" width=800>

-8. We can see the status of the current sprint (Number of open or closed tasks, points ect.)
+8. We can see the status of the current sprint (Number of open or closed tasks, points, ect.)

     <img src="Images/S8.png" width=800>

    * **Note**: Points can be assigned to stories and they are used when estimating the work done.
 They can be omitted in some cases.

-9. Tasks can be moved from one column to another, and even between the different swimlanes (stores)
+9. Tasks can be moved from one column to another, and even between the different swimlanes (stories)

     <img src="Images/S9.png" width=800>